ci-lab-cz/easydock/README.md

 `--nthreads` can be any value.
 The number of CPUs used for docking of a single molecule will be taken from `config.yml`.

-`--dask_report` argument will create at the end of calculations an html-file with performance report (may be useful to tweak docking parameters).
+`--dask_report` argument will create at the end of calculations a html-file with performance report (may be useful to tweak docking parameters).

-**Important setup issue** - the limit of open files on every server should be increased to the level at least twice the total number of requested workers (file streams are used for inter-node communication by dask).
+**Important setup issue** - the limit of open files on every server should be increased to the level at least twice the total number of requested workers (file streams are used for internode communication by dask).

 ##### Data retrieval from the output database